git-no/jekyll-breadcrumbs/README.md

 For an image as root icon in breadcrumbs you probably have to update your css.

 ## Known Issues
-* full URL in breadcumbs if productive
-* CSS without Twitter Bootstrap missing (feel free to contribute)
+* CSS without Twitter Bootstrap missing (feel free to contribute and develop CSS)
 * Breadcrumbs are not translated in combination with [jekyll-language-plugin](https://github.com/vwochnik/jekyll-language-plugin).

 ## Contribution